mbernste/mbernste.github.io/_posts/2021-11-09-equal_vs_definition.md

 Now, let's move on to **definition**.
 Given some entity denoted with the symbol $Y$, the statement "let $X$ be $Y$", also often denoted $X = Y$, means that one should use the symbol "$X$" to refer to the entity referred to by "Y".

-For example, in textbooks it is common to define the sine function for a right triangle as
+For example, in introductory math textbooks it is common to define the sine function for a right triangle as

 $$\sin \theta = \frac{\text{opposite}}{\text{hypotenuse}}$$